derekpedersen/derekpedersen.github.io/index.md

 ## Projects ##

-If I ever have free time I try and work on one of these projects:
+If I ever have free time I try and work on one of these projects

 ### [kubernetes](https://cloud.google.com/kubernetes-engine/) ###